azuregig/work_with_weather_data/process_data/azureml_cli_v2/regrid.md

 This example uses sample data that is available from within the [IRIS python library](https://scitools-iris.readthedocs.io/en/latest/index.html) for processing and analysing gridded Earth Science data.

 Here, we demonstrate a scenario where that data is not obtained via the library package, but instead already exists in Azure Storage.

 The sample data can be obtained [here](https://github.com/SciTools/iris-sample-data/tree/main/iris_sample_data/sample_data/), and the relevant files need to be uploaded manually to a previously configured Azure ML linked datastore to run this example.
 In this example, the linked datastore is called `azuregigdatalake_bronze`, referring to the bronze container of an Azure datalake (gen2).

+👉 sample directory [here](./), start with reviewing [pipeline 2](./pipelines/2-pipeline-two-step.yml), and the [components](./components) it references.

+> ▶️ Quickstart: To run the pipeline with the [Azure ML cli v2](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public), update the data locations in the pipeline yml to point to your datastore locations, and ensure a compute target named `cpu-cluster` exists in your workspace.
+Then run `az ml job create pipelines/2-pipeline-two-step.yml`

 The pipeline components read the data from mounted storage location, and write the result out again to mounted storage.